gowsiraj/Assignment-03-Portfolio-HTML-AND-CSS/README.md

 <h1>This is a personal portfolio website built using HTML, CSS, and a bit of JavaScript to showcase my skills, projects, and contact details.
-It's fully responsive and easy to navigate.</h1>
+It's easy to navigate.</h1>
 <p>Technologies Used
 HTML5
 CSS3